lokeshnimje/simple-todo/README.md

 Simple To-do app where users can add new to-do tasks, edit existing tasks and delete particular tasks.
 It has one undo button to undo the last deleted task from the list, and also it has one download button to download a list in CSV format.

+Run the app by clicking on this link  ->  simple-todo-react-vite.netlify.app/

 ## Tech Stacks used:
 - React + Vite
 - HTML